 Foot Orthotic and Hand Splint Grants: These grants provide financial assistance to the family of a child who needs a foot brace or hand splint.

 CHASA Cares!
 CHASA will send one of our cute Kandu penguins to a child with hemiplegia or pediatric stroke who is having a difficult time or celebrating a success.
 These children might be in the hospital, facing medical tests or maybe being bullied at school.
 Or, they may have learned to tie their shoes with one hand, learned a new adaptive sport, or succeeded in reaching a personal dream.
-Nominations are taken for this program.
-We hope to one day be able to give a Kandu penguin to every child or teen with hemiplegia.
+CHASA has given penguins to over 250 children and our shipment of 250 additional penguins just arrived.
+Donate and help us continue this program!

 Research Support: Support of researchers who are investigating hemiplegia and pediatric stroke – causes and treatment of related disabilities.
 Support of innovative pilot programs that we hope will lead to larger research studies.